What is Enterprise Search?

 The science is Library Science, including techniques such as metatagging, categorization, and taxonomies, all of which have to do with information organization and are key to efficiently getting stuff back out of an information management system once it has been put in.

-Findability is far more than just typing something into a search box and getting a result.
-It’s also about discovering things about a topic that you didn’t necessarily know you were looking for, and thus includes elements of browsing and discovery as well.
+The ability to locate relevant information is something that users need to be able to do.
+While this is not a small task, online searching makes it easier to do.
+Searching is more than just typing something into a search box and getting a result.
+It’s more about discovering things about a topic that you didn’t necessarily know you were looking for, and browsing as well as discovering new horizons.

 Enterprise search is made up of several sub-systems as depicted here by the Real Story Group.